 Lockheed Martin Gyrocam Systems L.L.C., Sarasota, Florida, and FLIR Systems Incorporated, North Billerica, Massachusetts, are each being awarded a commercial, firm-fixed-priced, indefinite-delivery/indefinite-quantity, multiple award contract for up to a maximum quantity of 951 Vehicle Optic Sensor Systems (VOSS), including spare parts, maintenance/sustainment, training, and provisional technical data in Afghanistan and the continental United States.
 The maximum dollar value for both contracts combined, including the base year and four option years, is $513,697,547.
 FLIR Systems is being awarded delivery order 0001 at $1,985,226.

-Sierra Nevada Corporation, Sparks, Nevada, was awarded a $42,250,000 cost-plus-fixed-fee contract for the research and development services in the area of innovative centric, data fusion, network integration concepts and technologies.
-The U.S. Army Contracting Command, Adelphi, Maryland, is the contracting activity.
+Northrop Grumman Space and Mission Systems Incorporated, Fairfax, Virginia, was awarded a $10,720,446 cost-plus-fixed-fee contract for the operations and maintenance services for the GUAVA family of sensors systems.
+The U.S. Army Contracting Command, Natick, Massachusetts, is the contracting activity.

-Lockheed Martin Missiles and Fire Control, Orlando, Florida, was awarded a $15,276,943 firm-fixed-price contract modification to procure AH-64D Apache modernized target acquisition designation sight/pilot's night vision sensor visible near infrared sight for the kingdom of Saudi Arabia.
+Lockheed Martin Missiles and Fire Control, Orlando, Florida, was awarded a $163,700,048 firm-fixed-price and cost-plus-fixed-fee contract.
+The award will provide for the modification of an existing contract to procure AH-64D Apache modernized target acquisition designation sight/pilot's night vision sensor.
 The U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity.